Kozanji Temple 高山寺

 Kozanji's most important structure is the Sekisui-in, the former residence of a member of the imperial family who moved to the temple, and now designated as a National Treasure.
 It is one of the last remaining examples of Kamakura period architecture.

 Sekisuiin is famous for its Choju-Jinbutsu-giga—four painted scrolls dating from around the 10th and 11th centuries.
-The originals can be seen in the Tokyo National Museum , with the ones displayed here being faithful replicas.
+The originals are deposited at the Tokyo National Museum and Kyoto National Museum, with the ones displayed here being faithful replicas.

 A pagoda for worship